srinathk442/todoapp-API-Assignment/README.md

-This is todoapp with frontend and backend with APIs
+This is a todo app with frontend and backend with APIs